weathersmm/InCheckUPDATE/content/_index.md

     <p>This AI-driven solution serves as an experienced mentor and guide, delivering real-time support that improves compliance, increases efficiency, and enhances decision-making.
 With Angel, your policies become a living, accessible resource, enabling employees to work autonomously while staying aligned with your unique operational standards.</p>

-    <p>No more delays, confusion, or reliance on managers for answers—Angel gives your team the tools to perform confidently and independently, ensuring they make decisions that reflect your organization’s values and expectations.</p>
+    <p>No more delays, confusion, or reliance on managers for answers—Angel gives your team the tools to perform confidently and independently, ensuring they make decisions that reflect your organization's values and expectations.</p>
   content_three: >
     <p>Introducing Nova, your multilingual mentor designed to translate complex conversations into real-time, interactive, and accurate translations, empowering your team to overcome language challenges effortlessly.
 Whether in the field, during emergencies, or within daily operations, Nova ensures that our people, patients, and partners understand and are understood.</p>